Syamsyuriani/Chronic-Kidney-Disease-detection-with-MLP/README.md

 We can utilize machine learning to assist clinicians in detecting CKD fast for big volumes of data.
 We employ a multilayer perceptron (MLP) in our work to diagnose CKD early.
 This work's details can be found at this [URL](https://github.com/Syamsyuriani/Chronic-Kidney-Disease-detection-with-MLP/blob/main/Mathematical-Modelling-of-Chronic-Kidney-Disease-with-MLP.pdf), and the source code at this [URL](https://github.com/Syamsyuriani/Chronic-Kidney-Disease-detection-with-MLP/blob/main/CKD%20detection%20with%20MLP.py)

 ## About the Data
 We use data from the [UCI repository](https://archive.ics.uci.edu/ml/datasets/chronic_kidney_disease).
+This data comes from the Apollo Hospital in India.
+There are 25 features in this data, including the categorization class ckd or not ckd.
+This data is from 400 patients with early stage CKD, 250 of those has CKD and 150 not CKD.
 The data has a missing value so that the missing value is handled first.
 The process handling missing values in this data can be seen in this [source](https://github.com/Syamsyuriani/Handling-missing-values-in-the-CKD-dataset).
 ```python
 dt = pd.read_csv('https://raw.githubusercontent.com/Syamsyuriani/Handling-missing-values-in-the-CKD-dataset/main/Kidney_disease(Processed).csv')
 ```